Get prepared for Results Day

 What happens on results day?

 For those in Scotland doing SQA Highers, your Scottish Qualification Certificate (SQC) will arrive by first class post.
 If you activated your MySQA account you'll get your results by e-mail and/or text.

 If you've done A-levels you’ll receive your results from your school or college.

-UCAS Track will also tell you if you’re eligible to go into Clearing.
+UCAS Hub will tell you if you’re eligible to go into Clearing.
 You can then start searching for available university places.

-It's worth looking at UCAS's information on explaining what your status in Track means and what to do next.
+It's worth looking at UCAS's information on explaining what your status in Hub means and what to do next.

 Call your shortlisted universities as soon as you know your results.
 We want to speak to you directly so please don’t get someone else to call on your behalf unless you’ve given them nominated access.